 The Studio is celebrating its 40th anniversary in 2019 with a series of fundraising events the proceeds of which will be donated to the Native Canadian Centre of Toronto, our neighbour at 16 Spadina Road.

-Check this page and Community Fundraising on our website for events in upcoming months including attending a theatrical performance at Canadian Stage on May 8, a musical event featuring Turkwaz at the Studio on June 8, a day of workshops with lunch included on June 9, and an Evening of Reading and Storytelling followed by a Community Meal and Silent Auction on September 21 and 22nd.
+Check this page and Community Fundraising on our website for events in upcoming months including attending a theatrical performance at Canadian Stage on May 8, a musical event featuring Turkwaz at the Studio on June 8, a day of workshops with lunch included on June 9, and a Community Meal and Silent Auction and a Evening of Reading and Storytelling on September 21.

 The Native Canadian Centre of Toronto offers a wide range of programmes and events including indigenous language classes, beading workshops, children’s arts and crafts, weekly big drum socials, martial arts, youth and cultural programming, and the Toronto Native Community History Programme.
 It has been a social, recreational, spiritual and cultural hub for Aboriginal people living and working in Toronto since 1962.